Dylan-Ross19/ai-case-study/README.md

 # Case Study of Epirus, Inc.                                    By Dylan Ross

 ---
-###  In a world landscape that is changing at a rapid pace, the advancement of technology and shift in global values has led to the rise of a wide array of threats. **The unmanned aerial system (UAS) threat has proliferated around the globe.** Aside from most major militaries rapidly adopting and developing unmanned technologies; It is alarming that *anyone* can go into a store buy a drone and retrofit it with a bomb or other weapon and fly it to an area.
+###  In a world landscape that is changing at a rapid pace, the advancement of technology and shift in global values has led to the rise of a wide array of threats. **The unmanned aerial system (UAS) threat has proliferated around the globe.** Aside from most major militaries rapidly adopting and developing unmanned technologies; It is alarming that *anyone* can go into a store buy a drone and retrofit it with a bomb or other weapon and fly it to any area.

 ---
 ![](epirus.jpg)